wilson-chen-GSMICS/market_risk_analysis/README.md

 # Data Science Portfolio

-# Data Science Project: Apply Machine Learning Algorithms in Predicting Stocks Return
+# Apply Machine Learning Algorithms in Predicting Stocks Return
 ## Using Taiwanse stock market as an example